jeroennoten/Laravel-AdminLTE/docs/sections/components/advanced_forms_components.md

 > [!Warning]
 > The Krajee file input plugin **still requires jQuery**, which **AdminLTE v4** does not bundle anymore.
 The component initialization code is guarded: when neither jQuery nor the plugin are present, the element stays a plain **Bootstrap 5** file input and nothing breaks.
 If you want a jQuery free alternative, **AdminLTE v4** recommends [FilePond](https://pqina.nl/filepond/) or [Dropzone](https://www.dropzone.dev/), both installable with `php artisan adminlte:plugins install --plugin=filepond` (or `--plugin=dropzone`).

 This component represents an advanced **file-input** component with file preview and other features.
-The component extends from the base [Input Group Component](/sections/components/basic_forms_components#input-group-component), so all the attributes from it will be inherited.
+The component accepts all the attributes of the base [Input Group Component](/sections/components/basic_forms_components#input-group-component).
 The component also defines the next additional attributes:

 Attribute | Description | Type | Default | Required
 ----------|-------------|------|---------|---------